anniebyte/extens.io/FAQ.md

 A lot of front-end technologies such as Gulp, Broccoli, Duo, etc. are really great but still young.

 The pros using Grunt and Bower are the stability and the community.
 We don't want to change technologies every week.
 We want something serious, heavy, stable.
-We just selected the most popular and the best ones which fit our workflow.
+We just selected the most popular and the best ones that fit our workflow.

-## Why my applications has Foundation by default?
+## Why my applications have Foundation by default?

 Scaffolding is great and it is even better when you have absolutely nothing to do.
 We had to choose a default front-end framework.
 The deal was simple: Bootstrap or Foundation?
 Since the mobile is more and more popular, we had a preference for Foundation.
 We also asked a few front-end developers which one they prefer and the answer was Foundation as well.